EUROYoung/euroyoung_old.github.io/workshop23/index.md

 ### About the Dates

-The workshop takes place on a Monday (05/06) and Tuesday (06/06).
+The workshop takes place on a Monday (05/06) and a Tuesday (06/06).
 You are welcome to come a few days earlier, if you want to enjoy a weekend in Paris.

 ### Accommodation

 All registered participants are offered free accommodation in shared apartments, which can accommodate up to six people (in individual beds).
 The offered accommodation covers the night of 04-05 June and that of 05-06 June.
-The host structure is [Cowool Aparthotel](https://www.cowool.co/cowool/cergy/), a 12-minute walk from ESSEC Business School.
+The host structure is [Cowool Aparthotel](https://www.cowool.co/cowool/cergy/), at a 12-minute walk from ESSEC Business School.

 Please note that the registration fee includes two nights at the hotel, 04-06 June.
 Participants who want to extend their stay at the same structure can get in touch with the hotel after receiving their registration confirmation.